njatkinson/shitty_tools/shitty_tools/key_value/README.md

 ### Utility

+#### Random Choice

+Provides `RandomChoiceDict` which wraps a list of dict instances.
+Any reads or writes are performed on a random instance from the list.

 #### Read Only and Write Only

 The `ReadOnlyDict` and `WriteOnlyDict` accept an instance of a dict and wrap it to prevent writing or reading.
 The `ReadOnlyDict` silently discards writes and deletes.
 The `WriteOnlyDict` raises KeyError on any attempts to access keys, reports a length of zero, and yields and empty set if you attempt to iterate it.

 #### Serialized